Discover Slovakia | 18 Best Things to See in Slovakia

 Best Place to Stay: Slovakia's capital city, Bratislava, offers a variety of lodging choices to fit any budget, from upscale hotels to reasonably priced hostels.
 Remaining in the city center puts you in close proximity to all the main sights, dining options, and nightlife.
 Other well-liked locations outside of Bratislava for lodging are the High Tatras region for outdoor pursuits, spa towns like Piešťany and Trenčianske Teplice for leisure, and Košice if you want to visit Eastern Slovakia.

 Best Way to Arrive: Flying into Bratislava Airport or Košice International Airport, both of which handle domestic and international flights, is the most popular method of arriving if you are traveling abroad.
 As an alternative, you can go from nearby nations including Austria, Hungary, Poland, and the Czech Republic by train, bus, or car.
-As you know already we visited Slovakia both times by car from the Netherlands.
+As you know already, we visited Slovakia both times by car from the Netherlands.

 Best Local Mode of Conveyance: Traveling inside Slovakia is simple because of the nation's well-developed transportation network, which includes buses, trains, and motorways.
 Buses and trams are two forms of public transportation that are available for moving around cities like Bratislava.
 A car rental is highly suggested for those who want simplicity and flexibility when traveling to national parks such as the High Tatras or exploring the countryside.
 Cycling routes and hiking trails are also well-liked means of taking in Slovakia's breathtaking natural surroundings.